Characters of the Uncharted series: Gabriel Roman

 Gabriel Roman is the secondary antagonist of Uncharted: Drake's Fortune, though he is built up to be the main villain until the game's climax.
 He is voiced by Simon Templeman.

-Roman first arrives while Drake and Sullivan are exploring the wreckage of a Kriegsmarine U-boat beached in the Amazon Rainforest.
-Roman, leader of a group of pirates and mercenaries, has loaned Sullivan a large sum of money in the past.
-Sullivan had called him, assuring him that he would soon find "something big", and then have the money to pay Roman back.
+Roman first arrives while Drake and Sullivan are exploring the wreckage of a Kriegsmarine U-boat beached in the Amazon rainforest.
+Roman, client of a group of pirates and mercenaries, had loaned Sullivan a large sum of money in the past.
+Sullivan had assured him that he would soon find "something big", and then have the money to pay Roman back.
 Roman, however, decides to steal the information that Drake and Sullivan have gathered and find the treasure for himself.
 To force Drake into compliance, Roman holds Sullivan hostage, and eventually shoots him, nearly fatally.
 Roman discovers the directions to El Dorado, but fails to capture Fisher and Drake.

 Roman forces Sullivan to work with him in finding the treasure.
 Despite numerous warnings that the treasure and the island are haunted, Roman continues to use his men in search of the treasure.
 Roman captures Fisher, but Drake and Sullivan catch up to him, just in time to see Roman about to leave with the statue.
 However, Navarro tells Roman the real treasure is inside the statue.
-Roman opens the statue to collect the riches inside.
-As soon as Roman does, he sees that the statue is actually a sarcophagus containing a mummy infected with an airborne mutagenic virus.
-He slams it shut, but it is too late and he is infected.
-Angered at this betrayal, Roman savagely charges towards Navarro, who shoots Roman in the head and reveals to Drake that he intended to sell the statue as a weapon the whole time.
+Roman opens the statue to collect the riches inside, but is met with a mummy infected with an airborne mutagenic virus.
+He slams it shut, but not before becoming infected.
+An angered and rapidly turning Roman charges towards Navarro, who shoots Roman in the head and reveals to Drake that he intended to sell the statue as a weapon the whole time.
 Roman is mentioned in the Uncharted film.